sevonj/titomachine/README.md

 ![image](https://user-images.githubusercontent.com/100710152/230110624-c4e512e7-bed8-4f5e-9495-9f62e89f08a0.png)

 ## What is this?
 TTK-91 is a computer architecture used to teach computer organization at University of Helsinki.
-The goal of this project is to create a faster and more convenient emulator, and to make the system an actually usable platform for games and other things.
+The goal of this project is to build a both faster, and more convenient to use TTK-91 vm, and to make it an actually usable platform for game development and other things.

 Features :
 - Builtin code editor and compiler